petebachant/petebachant.github.io/_posts/2024-11-11-office-repro.markdown

 like `C:/Users/your-name/calkit/the-project-name`,
 which you can see in the status.
-We can also see that our repo is "clean," i.e., there are no untracked files or modified files in there, and that our local copy is synced with both the Git and DVC remotes, meaning everything is backed up and we have the latest version.
+We can also see that our repo is "clean," i.e., there are no untracked or modified files in there, and that our local copy is synced with both the Git and DVC remotes, meaning everything is backed up and we have the latest version.
 We'll strive to keep it that way.